 Contact lenses have some advantages over glasses.
-Contacts sit directly on your eye, so vision, particularly peripheral vision, is unobstructed.
+They sit directly on your eyes, so vision, particularly peripheral vision, is unobstructed.
 You can participate in sports and outdoor activities without fear of eyeglasses getting in the way, falling off or breaking.
 You can even change the color of your eyes with color contact lenses.

 When you go in for your contact lens exam, you’ll have a choice of lens types, including soft, hard, and hybrid.

 Soft Contacts: The majority of individuals choose soft contacts because of their comfort and lack of an adjustment period.
 These lenses are made from a flexible material.
 Soft contacts can be used to correct nearsightedness, farsightedness and mild to moderate astigmatism.
 Individuals who need multifocal lenses may also be able to get their prescription in soft contacts.
 If you have an astigmatism, a toric lens may be needed, which is a type of soft contact that is weighted on one end to prevent rotation.